samsonasik/ErrorHeroModule/README.md

 ***b.
 For Mezzio application***

-> You need to use Laminas\ServiceManager for service container and Laminas\View for template engine.

 For [laminas-Mezzio-skeleton](https://github.com/mezzio/mezzio-skeleton) ^3.0.0, you need to open `config/pipeline.php` and add the `ErrorHeroModule\Middleware\Mezzio::class` middleware after default `ErrorHandler::class` registration:

 ```php